 When it comes to athletics, men’s basketball at Temple University is a team to beat.
 The NCAA Division I team is actually ranked 6th in the nation for overall wins.
 The international study abroad program at Temple is also a strong point for the school.
-In fact, students enrolled in the School of Sport, Tourism, and Hospitality Management have the chance to travel to Singapore to study for a semester.
+In fact, students enrolled in the School of Sport, Tourism, and Hospitality Management can travel to Singapore to study.

 Louisiana State University

 College Choice Score: 89.25

 Louisiana State University was established in 1853 initially as a military academy.
 The school is based in Baton Rouge.
 It has since grown into a thriving, interdisciplinary research center.
 LSU has launched studies with the National Science Foundation and the National Institutes of Health.
 It was recently ranked 16th for “most popular university” in the country.